ArjenSchwarz/ignoreme/content/pages/about.md

 A fair question, as I've just explained that this is a DevOps focused site.
 Why would I put photos of nature here?
 The TL;DR is simple: because I like it.

 The slightly longer version is that I've started to get a bit tired of seeing that all the various blogs and sites believe they have to show either the same photos or none at all.
 Neither option felt attractive to me, so I decided to instead use photos from my time traveling through some of the planet's most beautiful regions.

 If you like it, enjoy the photos.

 If you don't, just read the name of the site.

-[^1]: Yes, that's far too many titles so I'm often confused as well.